mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>
 <br>
 A quick about me so you understand the logic I apply to deciding what I think is useful in a mainstream environment:<br>
-1. My IT career began running a small computer shop at the back of a BP petrol station in Tennant Creek, outback Australia.<br>
+1. My IT career began running a small computer shop at the back of a BP petrol station in Tennant Creek, Northern Territory, outback Australia.<br>
 I was servicing Novell and early NT networks in gold mine offices and on aboriginal council office and educational centres.
 2. I returned to Sydney in 1998 and took on team roles that were being made vacant as more seniors moved into y2k remediation projects.
 3. I spent time on integration projects involving Windows NT 4.0, Lotus Notes To Exchange, etc...